djmunro/style-guide/README.md

-Davids Style Guide
+David's Style Guide
 ==================

-These style guides aim to document Trey Hunner's preferred style for writing Python code and more.
+These style guides aim to document David Munro's preferred style for writing Python code and more.

 Background